Murder of Nazim Jokhio: Background

 Houbara bustard, an endangered species of migratory bird in Pakistan, in the Thatta district, Sindh.
 Jokhio was threatened to remove the video or to face the consequences.
 According to Jokhio's brother, he refused to delete the video.
-Jokhio filmed a video before the night of murder revealing that he shot video of illegal hunting and he is getting death threats from Pakistan Peoples Party MNA.
+Jokhio stated on video, the night before his murder, that he was getting death threats from Bijar.

-Nazim Jokhio was killed after being tortured by stick, punches, and beating in the farmhouse near Malir Jam Goth of influential MNA.
+Nazim Jokhio was killed after being tortured in a farmhouse near Malir's Jam Goth area, belonging to Bijar.
 Autopsy revealed several torture marks and reflected that he sustained trauma before death; including on his genital area.

 Police did not act on the incident due to the influential nature of MNA, before there was uproar on social media on 5 November 2021.
-The suspected murderer Jam Abdul Karim Bijar along with his brother was able to escape the country and reach Dubai before the police could reach them.
+The suspected murderer, Bijar, along with his brother was able to escape the country and reach Dubai before the police could reach them.

-Investigation and trail
+Investigation and trial

-A case was booked on Anti Terrorism Court of Pakistan against MNA Jam Abdul Karim Bijar, Pakistan Peoples Party Member of provisional assembly Jam Awais and the other five suspects.
+A case was booked on Anti Terrorism Court of Pakistan against MNA Jam Abdul Karim Bijar, Pakistan Peoples Party Member of provincial assembly Jam Awais and the other five suspects.
 The MNA came back to Pakistan to participate in no-confidence motion against Imran Khan, however, he arranged prior protective bail.